e-ly-l/e-ly-l.github.io/content/posts/003/index.en.md

 tags = ["Personal Page", "Astro", "TinaCMS", "Tina Cloud", "AWS Amplify"] categories = ["implement"]
 +++
+## Preface

 When I was thinking about my personal webpage as creator.
 I choose Nextjs plus TinaCMS as my tech stack.
 However I didn’t find the suitable theme or template about that.
 If I have choice, I don’t want everything from scratch.
 So at that moment, I felt a little frustrated.
 Until I discussed with my Frontend Engineer friend and he recommended me using Astro, the alternative of Nextjs.
 And I truly found the template built with Astro and TinaCMS.
 In this post, I will show how to set up a basic repository with the tech stack Astro and TinaCMS and host it on AWS with a custom domain.
 I will write another post to comprehensively demonstrate why I think Astro plus CMS might be almost the best way for a creator.

 ## Tech Stack